wtertinek/Linq2Acad/README.md

 }
 ```

-Removing all BlockReferences from the model space:
+This sample removes all BlockReferences from the model space:

 ```c#
 using (var db = AcadDatabase.Active())